JKrse/AML_WriteReader/README.md

 Downloading and performing feature extraction for all images takes quite a lot of time 2-3 hours.
 Hence, to ease this process we recommend downloading preprocessed dataset (LINK)

-2. Manully download the images run:
+* Sub Manully download the images:
 ```
 python scripts/image_scraper.py --fname "data/proposals2.npz" --url_name "url"
 ```

 This process can easily take an hour.
 For the 5k sample size we experinced an error for 10 of the urls.
 Since this is a significantly small amount of images, these samples will simple be removed at a later state (```prep_submission.py```).

-3. Having all the images downloaded the next step is to perfom feature extraction for each image.
+* Sub Having all the images downloaded the next step is to perfom feature extraction for each image.
 ```
 pip install opencv-python
 ```